-The resource-constrained ED is entrusted with privileges from the Indian government to investigate, trace, seize, and prosecute ML crimes, whereas LEAs with expertise in predicate Offenses (major components of crime) are not authorised to investigate, trace, seize, prosecute, confiscate, convict ML Offenses.
-The major drawback is that law enforcement agencies in India do not have legislative powers to seize, investigate, prosecute, and confiscate ML assets, connected with the predicate offences of their specific scope of functions and jurisdictions.
+The resource-constrained ED is entrusted with privileges from the Indian government to investigate, trace, seize, and prosecute ML crimes, whereas LEAs with expertise in predicate offenses (major components of crime) are not authorised to investigate, trace, seize, prosecute, confiscate, or convict ML offenses.
+The major drawback is that law-enforcement agencies in India do not have legislative powers to seize, investigate, prosecute, and confiscate ML assets, connected with the predicate offenses of their specific scope of functions and jurisdictions.
 The expertise of LEAs to investigate, trace, and seize ML assets, becomes ineffective since the powers are centralised with ED.